sumhat/sumhat.github.io/resume.md

 Status
 ---------

-I am very statisfied with my current job.
-Unless there is a super attractive offer (e.g., base pay > $200,000 / year), I am not considering a change.
+I am very statisfied with my current job, and **NOT** considering for a change, unless there is a super attractive offer (e.g., base pay > $200,000 / year).

 Work Experience
 ---------------